 - Do I work better with the television or radio on?

 - Do I need to go out of the house to get more work done?

 Find what works best for you and start writing in an environment that is the most productive.

 There are a time and place for everything.
 Your phone and social media can eat up so much of your time if you are not careful.

-Put your phone somewhere far away from your computer when you are writing.
+Put your smartphone somewhere far away from your computer when you are writing.

 Most of us have SmartPhones nowadays.
 You might not get a phone call that will distract you from your writing, but you can easily get distracted by the buzzes and dings from social media and email updates.

 Put the phone away.
 You will have time after your done writing to check all of your updates.

 Writing might be one of your least favorite jobs of being an artist.
 However, if you want to sell your artwork, you need to create better content than your competition and promote.

 These three tips will help you make the most of your time so you can spend more time in the studio while selling more of what you create.